-Of course, the underlying causes of the revolt went a lot deeper than rifle cartridges, although again I think we're on safe ground assuming that a genuine Mughal restoration wasn't really among them.
-The landowners who'd lost the most, economically and socially, to the increasing British-EIC control of the subcontinent were located in the north, where the Mughals had been centered, and it was in the north where the rebellion had its strength, so Mughal prestige had some cache as a symbolic aim.
-To the south, which had never really taken to Mughal rule the way the north had, support for the rebellion was relatively weak.
-This geographic disparity played a role in the revolt's eventual suppression, as a rebellion that had truly encompassed the whole of India would have been difficult for even the British Empire to take down.
+Of course, the underlying causes of the revolt went a lot deeper than rifle cartridges and had to do with the upheaval of Indian society brought on by the arrival of the East India Company.
+The landowners who'd lost the most, economically and socially, to the EIC as it took control of the subcontinent were located in the north, where the Mughals had been centered, and it was in the north where the rebellion was centered.
+This could explain why a Mughal restoration became the rebel rallying cry.
+But as convenient as the Mughals were as a revolutionary mascot, their centrality may also have limited the scope of the uprising.
+To the south, which had never really taken to Mughal rule the way the north had, support for the rebellion remained relatively weak.
+This geographic disparity played a role in the revolt's eventual suppression, as a rebellion that truly encompassed the whole of India would have been difficult for even the mighty British Empire to take down.

 Bahadur Shah Zafar (Wikimedia Commons)

-The action at Delhi happened fairly soon after the rebellion began, mostly because the sepoy mutineers, over 2000 of them, had been based only about 40 miles away and immediately, upon mutinying, marched there to take an audience with the current--and ultimately final--Mughal Emperor, Bahadur Shah Zafar (d.
+The siege of Delhi began fairly soon after the rebellion started, mostly because the sepoy mutineers, over 2000 of them, had been based only about 40 miles away.
+Immediately after mutinying, they marched to Delhi to take an audience with the (last, as it would turn out) Mughal emperor, Bahadur Shah Zafar (d.
 1862).
-The sepoys stormed the palace and Zafar, voluntarily or not (it seems probable that he was coerced to some degree, but it's impossible to know just how much), assented to the rebellion and became its nominal leader.
+The sepoys stormed the palace and Zafar, voluntarily or not (he was probably coerced but there’s no way to know for sure), assented to the rebellion and became its nominal leader.
 He started minting coins, taking oaths of allegiance from nobles and soldiers, and generally doing the things that a real emperor, as opposed to an emperor on paper, does.
-And here's where the rallying cry paid off--what had begun as an isolated mutiny by one sepoy unit against the perceived abuses of the East India Company now became, by virtue of the Mughal emperor's imprimatur, a full-scale rebellion against the very idea of British control over India.
+Figurehead in place, what had begun as an isolated mutiny by one sepoy unit against the perceived abuses of the East India Company now became a full-scale uprising against the very idea of British rule.
 Fighters streamed into Delhi to join the cause.

-The EIC began besieging Delhi in early June, 1857, but it was a piecemeal affair due to their manpower shortage.
-As other parts of the country were brought back under control, the EIC shifted more forces to Delhi to participate in the siege, but it wasn't until August when men began arriving in sufficient numbers to threaten the city, and not until early September that enough British artillery was finally brought to the party.
+The EIC began besieging Delhi in early June, 1857, but it was a piecemeal affair since they were stretched thin in terms of manpower.
+As other parts of the country were brought back under control, the EIC shifted more forces to Delhi to participate in the siege, but it wasn't until August when men began arriving in sufficient numbers to threaten the city, and not until early September when a sufficient amount of British artillery was finally in place.
 The British had about 12,000 soldiers and 100 guns to the rebels' ~40,000 men and ~100 guns.
-But that rebel manpower advantage dwindled as fighters began to slip out of the city when conditions worsened and rebel leaders seemed unable to cope.
-Also, as the siege moved into mid-September it seems that the rebels began to run out of things to shoot from their guns, and in the artillery battles that attended the final British assaults on the city, the EIC had the clear advantage.
+But that rebel manpower advantage dwindled as fighters began to slip out of the city when conditions worsened and their leaders seemed unable to cope.
+Also, as the siege moved into mid-September it seems that the rebels began to run out of things to shoot from their guns, and by the end the EIC had a clear edge in artillery.

 British forces punched through the walls and into the city on September 14, but in the street-to-street fighting that followed, they were slowed down by heavy casualties and, hilariously, by rampant drunkenness courtesy of the liquor stores they'd seized.
 But the rebels, who'd been defending the city since June, were running out of food.
 Hangovers wear off.
-Hunger, unless you get ahold of some food, doesn't.
-By September 21, the surviving rebels having taken flight (including Bakht Khan, the sepoy who became Bahadur Shah's leading general and would continue to lead the rebellion after Delhi's fall) and Bahadur Shah Zafar having fled the palace, the EIC deemed the city taken.
+Hunger, unless you find some food, doesn't.
+By September 21, the surviving rebels having taken flight (including Bakht Khan, the sepoy who became Bahadur Shah's senior general and would continue to lead the rebellion after Delhi's fall) and Bahadur Shah Zafar having fled the palace, the EIC declared the city captured.

-Ah yes, the Mughals.
+As I said earlier, the fall of Delhi marked the end of the Mughal dynasty.
 By the time the city was fully pacified, Bahadur Shah had already been captured mid-flight.
-He and his sons had holed up at the tomb of the second Mughal Emperor, Humayun, a short ways south of Delhi.
+He and his sons had holed up at the tomb of the second Mughal emperor, Humayun, a short ways south of Delhi.
 British forces caught them there, killed the emperor's sons, and carted the emperor himself back to Delhi.
 He was tried for...well, I don't know, insurrection or something, the exact charges were irrelevant.
 Convicted, of course, he was exiled from India and spent the rest of his life in another British colony, Burma.
-With no male heirs and no empire left to rule, the Mughal house--once probably the wealthiest and most powerful ruling house in the Islamic (heck, maybe the entire) world, a dynasty descended from the two great Central Asian conquerors, Genghis Khan and Timur--died with him.
+With no male heirs and no empire left to rule, the Mughal house—descended from Genghis Khan and Timur and once perhaps the wealthiest ruling dynasty in the world—died with him.